 Not having your email list may cost you a very big in blog revenue.

-You may ask.
-“But what is about the cost of these tools and performance, especially for newbie bloggers?”
+You may ask, “But what about the cost of these tools and performance, especially for newbie bloggers?”

 The price can’t be an issue.